Texting and Driving Soon to be Illegal in Oklahoma

 - There is a $100 fine for breaking this law.

 Once the law goes into effect, there will most likely be discussion as to exactly how the law will be enforced because citations will essentially become the officers word against the drivers.

 There are many dangers associated with texting and driving, and our attorneys have seen the devastating effects that these types of accidents can have.

-If you or someone you love is injured by a distracted driver, contact our experienced auto accident lawyers for help.
+If you or someone you love is injured by a distracted driver, contact our experienced auto accident lawyers in Tulsa for help.